top of page

 Wet FIP causes inflammation in the lining of the abdomen and/or chest.
 As a result, fluid rich in protein begins to leak from blood vessels into these spaces.

 This is more than just uncomfortable—it can place pressure on internal organs, hinder breathing, and lead to reduced appetite.
-For these reasons, a veterinarian may recommend fluid drainage as a short-term relief method.
+For these reasons, a veterinarian may recommend fluid drainage as a short-term measure for relief.

 What Is Fluid Drainage (Paracentesis)?

-Fluid drainage—referred to medically as paracentesis (for abdominal fluid) or thoracentesis (for chest fluid)—is a procedure where a veterinarian uses a sterile needle to carefully remove the excess fluid.
+Fluid drainage—referred to medically as paracentesis (for abdominal fluid) or thoracentesis (for chest fluid)—is a procedure where a veterinarian uses a sterile needle to remove the excess fluid carefully.

 This can bring immediate relief, especially if your cat is experiencing breathing difficulties or discomfort due to organ pressure.
 However, it is important to note that this is a supportive measure.
 It is not a cure.
 The underlying infection must still be addressed using antiviral medication such as GS-441524.